lauri-jokinen/blog/src/pages/smarthome/index.md

 ---
 title: Controlling your radiators – in a tech student way
 date: 2021-07-06T01:40:32+03:00
-modified: 2021-08-31T16:27:49+03:00
+modified: 2021-08-31T16:54:02+03:00
 tags: [smart-home]
 ---

 ## Why do I want to control my radiators?
 I started making my smart home by controlling the temperature.
 Heating homes makes a big proportion of the energy consumption.
 So, I wanted to control (turn the knobs) my radiators in a smart way, and found several solutions to this problem.
 The simplest and cheapest option is a passive thermostatic radiator valve (TVR) which is already found on most radiators (at least in Finland).
-Some studies show even 40% energy savings with TVRs compared to simple static valves.
-A smarter option lets you e.g. schedule cooler temperatures for the night time which saves even more energy.
-There's a smart thermostat for every budget.
+Studies show 17% energy savings with TVRs compared to simple static valves.
+Smarter valves let you e.g. schedule cooler temperatures for the night time which saves even more energy.
+There's a smart thermostat for every budget, so I highly recommend those.

 The path I chose was pretty difficult, because it involves quite a bit of coding in Python.
 But if your interested, please read more!